RobinMcM/busysailing/replit.md

 - **Replit AI Integrations**: As a fallback for both chat and TTS.
 - **Web Speech API**: For client-side Speech-to-Text and as a fallback for Text-to-Speech/Wav2Lip.
 - **OpenVINO**: Used in the Wav2Lip Flask service for optimized, CPU-based model inference.

+## Deployment Configuration

+### Wav2Lip Service (Render.com)
+The Wav2Lip Flask service is deployed as a separate web service on Render with the following configuration:

+**Critical Configuration:**
+- **Start Command**: `python app.py` (NOT `./start.sh`)
+  - The OpenVINO models are pre-built into the Docker image during build time
+  - Using `start.sh` or `download_models.py` at runtime will DELETE the pre-built models and attempt to re-download them, causing service failure
+  - The Dockerfile verifies all 4 model files during build (Step 6 validation)

+**Docker Build Process:**
+1. Downloads pre-converted OpenVINO models from HuggingFace (RobinMcM/wav2lip-openvino-models)
+2. Extracts 4 model files into `/app/models/` (face_detection.bin/xml, wav2lip.bin/xml)
+3. Verifies all files are present and correct size (~113MB total)
+4. Bakes models into the final Docker image

+**Render Service Settings:**
+- Service Type: Web Service
+- Docker Context: `server/wav2lip_service`
+- Port: 10000 (auto-assigned by Render via PORT env var)
+- Health Check Endpoint: `/health`

+**Troubleshooting:**
+- If `/health` reports `models_available: false`, verify the Render start command is set to `python app.py`
+- Models should show as verified in Docker build logs (Step 6)
+- DO NOT use runtime download scripts - models are already in the image

 ## Analytics & Cost Monitoring